JimViebke/IslandMUD/readme.md

 - Hostile NPCs as tough as any player
 - Neutral NPCs scattering the world who barter for the right price and offer quests
 - Allied player characters
-- Freedom to craft, build, trade, explore, defend, attack, or raid
 - Free, multiplayer, and open source

 **Bring your friends.
 You can't take on IslandMUD alone.**